JSlusark/minishell/README.md

 ```

 This will report any memory leaks or invalid memory usage.
 If you see "All heap blocks were freed -- no leaks are possible", the shell is leak-free.

+⚠️ Note: Functions provided by the readline library (e.g., readline() and add_history()) are known to cause memory leaks that are not caused by our code.
+To avoid false positives, we provide a Valgrind suppression file that filters out these external leaks during testing.